brouberol/blog/content/synology-to-discord-webhook.md

 Tags: synology, self-hosting
 Keywords: synology, discord, webhook, dsm

+Given the fact that running a Datadog agent on a Synology Play NAS is not obvious, I wanted to enable Discord webhooks push notifications (as this is where my Datadog alerts are notifying me).
+This way, I'd get plenty of alerts "for free" without having to configure datadog monitors.

-Sending webhooks notifications from a Synology NAS to Discord is technically possible, but the DSM UI somehow seems to prevent us from doing so, as documented in this [forum thread](https://www.synoforum.com/threads/webhooks-to-post-alerts-messages-on-to-discord.6725/#post-32618).
+While sending webhooks notifications from a Synology NAS to Discord is technically possible, the DSM UI somehow seems to prevent us from doing so, as documented in this [forum thread](https://www.synoforum.com/threads/webhooks-to-post-alerts-messages-on-to-discord.6725/#post-32618).
 Somehow, we _have_ to include a `hello world` message in the notification, as part of the message content, without which, the UI won't allow us to save the webhook configuration.

 You can however circumvent the issue by `ssh`-ing into the NAS and edit the `/usr/syno/etc/synowebhook.conf` into this: